npmurphy/MineClone2/README.md

 * Different sounds (various sources)
 * Different engine (Minetest)

-… and finally, MineClone 2 is free software (“free” as in “freedom”)!
+… and finally, MineClone 2 is free software ("free" as in "freedom")!

 ## Reporting bugs
 Please report all bugs and missing Minecraft features here: